|

 file:

-Text file with the B-factors (order corresponds to atom index, i.e. the
+file with N raw, unscaled B-factors (order corresponds to Carbon-alpha

 |